Amended June 14, 2013 Update Advisory regarding Delegation of Rescue Medications to Unlicensed Personnel

 The discussion around the opinion provided by the Board of Nursing on April 18, 2013 that delegation of rescue medications does not fit under the Nur 404 delegation rules and also focused on clarification of the term "stability" in relation to children and adults with chronic health conditions that display predictable or expected symptoms of which interventions are identified in a medical plan of care.
 A client who experiences frequent clinical emergencies requiring ongoing nursing assessment and 911 calls will not be considered candidates for nursing delegation to unlicensed personnel.
 The nurse representatives expressed agreement with following the delegation rules and have requested that the board reverse the original opine about emergency medications not considered under the auspices of the delegation rules.
 Nurse representatives voiced unanimously that nurses in the school setting are key in assessing the appropriateness of delegation.

-The Board of Nursing has reviewed the definition in relation to delegation and proposed the following wording in order to clarify "stable" in relation to client's health status: The definition of term "stable" means "a client whose health status is at the expected baseline, or with predictable or expected responses that can occur with known chronic or long term conditions."
-This wording, once approved, will be added to the rules later this year/ early 2014.
+The Board of Nursing has reviewed the definition in relation to delegation and proposed the following wording in order to clarify "stable" in relation to client's health status: The definition of term "stable" means "a client whose overall health status,as assessed by a nurse, is at the expected baseline, or with predictable or expected responses that can occur with known chronic or long term conditions."

 In determining the act of delegating, the nurse would consider the following: